seanedwards/vrc-worldobject/docs/parameter-multiplexing.md

 ![When the WorldAxisLock bit is true, do nothing at all](images/lockout-state.png)

+## Tradeoffs

+It's worth mentioning some tradeoffs that this technique has.
+Nothing comes for free, after all.

+1. Your multiplexed parameters will not sync as quickly.
+There's already a limited rate at which normal parameters update, and trying to jam more data throught the same amount of bandwidth just won't work.
+Use multiplexed parameters for things that don't have to update that frequently.
+(Measure update time in seconds, not milliseconds.)
+2. Desyncs will happen if you're not continuously cycling through your multiplexed parameters and refreshing them for late joiners.
+See the Retransmission for Late Joiners section above for more info.
+Programming is almost certainly required.
+3. Your animation layers might be a bit more complex.
+4. Don't forget to set the lock bit.
+Weird things happen when you forget the lock bit.
+Make yourself a nice reusable function that always sets the lock bit or something.

 ## Conclusion and Contrubuting

 Thank you for reading this far!
 I hope some of this was helpful in your projects.